-Utilities, TV, High-Speed Internet, Linens, & Kitchenware Included!
+Utilities, TV, High-Speed Internet, Linens, & Kitchenware Included in Every Rental!

 Tampa is a city in Florida, in Hillsborough County on the west coast.
 It’s a lovely place to live, built around Tampa Bay.
 It has all the southern charm you expect with all the benefits of a modern city.
 It’s an excellent place to live and work.

-You’ll likely fly into Tampa International Airport if you’re coming here direct.
+You’ll likely fly into Tampa International Airport (TPA) if you’re coming here direct.
 The airport is near Tampa Bay and a short trip from the city.
-There are also Saint Petersburg-Clearwater International Airport and Sarasota-Bradenton International Airport, both of which serve smaller airlines.
+There is also Saint Petersburg-Clearwater International Airport and Sarasota-Bradenton International Airport, both of which serve smaller airlines.

 Blu Corporate Housing